Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis in Bellevue Heights shows 12 operational public transport stops, all of which are bus stops.
-These stops are served by 9 distinct routes, offering a total of 218 weekly passenger trips.
-The accessibility of public transport is considered good, with residents on average located 291 meters from the nearest stop.
+Bellevue Heights has 12 operational public transport stops, all serving buses.
+These stops are covered by 9 different routes, offering a total of 218 weekly passenger trips.
+The area's transport accessibility is considered good, with residents typically living 291 meters from the nearest stop.
+Most residents commute outwards daily, primarily using cars (86%).
+Train usage stands at 6%.
+On average, there are 1.6 vehicles per dwelling, exceeding the regional norm.

 Frequently Asked Questions - Transport